dboddie-canonical-work/disgorged-docs/intermediate-snapcraft-yaml-example.rst

    </h2>

-This section defines the target `architectures <architectures.md>`__ for which the snap should be built.
+This section defines the target :ref:`architectures <architectures>` for which the snap should be built.
 It requires the build system that is running the Snapcraft tool to be able to compile and build the snap for the listed platforms.

 .. code:: yaml